danny-mio/fluxflow-ui/README.md

 ## Configuration

 The UI runs on `http://0.0.0.0:7860` by default.
 To customize the host and port, modify the `main()` function in `app_flask.py`.

-## Security Warning

-⚠️ **FluxFlow UI is designed for local development use only.**

-- No authentication or authorization
-- File browser can access entire filesystem
-- Not hardened for production deployment

-See [SECURITY.md](SECURITY.md) for details on security measures, limitations, and production deployment warnings.

-**Do not expose this application to the internet without additional security hardening.**

 ## Development